Sandholzer/BaseTIL_Sandholzer_et_al/README.md

 ## Goal of the github
 This github contains the scripts to recapitulate the anaylsis performed for this article.
+The file run_fullAnalysis_BaseTIL.sh exectues all scripts in the correct order.

 ### Run cellranger multi